 Of you at my side

-*I mean that literally and not in a “Save the Date” way: she and I were actually best friends for 5 years.
+*I mean that literally and not in a “Save the Date” way: they and I were actually best friends for 5 years.

 **It was still political when I was in a relationship with straight cis man, but his discomfort with my desire to be out and do activism and the general lack of support of my other queer “friends” prevented me from getting more involved.
 For more about uncomfortable monosexuals, see here.